charliexchen/OpenAI-Gym/README.md

 # OpenAI-Gym

 Attempts at using various RL techniques to solve OpenAI gym problems for fun.
-The implementations are from scratch and uses either Keras or numpy in order to implement the neural nets (For learning I implemented my own neural net module.
-This is obviously really ineffecient, but it was a fun experience and I wanted to make sure I had a concrete understanding of what is going on under the hood).
+The implementations are from scratch and uses either Keras or numpy in order to implement the neural nets.
+(For learning I implemented my own neural net module.
+This is obviously really ineffecient, but it was a fun experience and I wanted to make sure I had a concrete understanding of what is going on under the hood)

 What I learned:
  * Implemention of Q-learning, Double Q-learning and policy gradient methods from sractch.